-Potential Applicants must provide a comprehensive disclosure of their ownership information, adhering to the specifics laid out in 47 CFR part 1.2112(a)(1)-(7).
+Potential Applicants must provide a comprehensive disclosure of their ownership information, adhering to the specifics laid out in 47 CFR § 1.2112(a)(1)-(7).
 This regulation mandates the full disclosure of direct and indirect ownership interests, including details of any parties with a 10% or more stake, the nature of the interest, and the inter-relationships with any FCC-regulated entities.

-Potential Applicant Information List the real party or parties with interest in the potential applicant.
-Stockholders Information

-List the name, address, and

-citizenship of any party holding 10%

-or more of stock in the potential

-applicant.

-Limited Partners Information

-List, in the case of a limited partnership,

-the name, address and citizenship of each

-limited partner whose interest in the

-Potential Applicant is 10% or greater.

-General Partners Information List, in the case of a general partnership, the name, address and citizenship of each partner, and the share or interest participation in the partnership.

-Limited Liability Company Information

-List, in the case of a limited liability company, the name, address, and citizenship of each of its members whose interest in the Potential Applicant is 10% or greater.

-Indirect Ownership Interest Information

-List all parties holding indirect ownership interests in the Potential Applicant as determined by successive multiplication of the ownership percentages for each link in the vertical ownership chain, that equals 10% or more of the Potential Applicant.

-FCC-Regulated Entity Information

-List any FCC-regulated entity or applicant for an FCC license, in which the Potential Applicant or any of the parties identified in sections above, owns 10% or more of stock.

-Minority Business Enterprises (MBEs)/ Women's Business Enterprises (WBEs)/ Labor Surplus Firms

-If applicable, Potential Applicants are encouraged to submit documentation certifying their organization's status or status of your partners, contractor or subcontractors as MBE/WBE/Labor Surplus Firms/Small business, as defined by Arizona General Statute or Arizona State agencies.
+Potential Applicant Information List the real party or parties with interest in the Potential Applicant.
+List t citize or me kholders Information he name, address, and enship of any party holding 10% ore of stock in the Potential cant.
+Limited Partners Information List, in the case of a limited part the name, address and citizens limited partner whose interest in Potential Applicant is 10% or gr tnership, hip of each า the General Partners Information List, in the case of a general partnership, the name, address and citizenship of each partner, and the share or interest participation in the partnership.
+List, in the case of a limited liability company, the name, address, and citizenship of each of its members whose interest in the Potential Applicant is 10% or greater. wnership interests in the ed by successive multiplication or each link in the vertical List any F for an FC Applicant ulated Entity Information CC-regulated entity or applicant C license, in which the Potential or any of the parties identified in above, owns 10% or more of